xiaoyeziji/ide/intl.en-US/User Guide/Data integration/Common configuration/Add security group.md

 # Add security group {#concept_ec4_cj5_q2b .concept}

-This article describes how to add a corresponding security group when you are using DataWorks \(formerly Data IDE\) in different regions.
+This topic describes how to add a corresponding security group when you use DataWorks \(formerly known as Data IDE\) in different regions.

-To ascertain the security and stability of databases, you must add the IP addresses or IP segments used for accessing the database to the [Add whitelist](intl.en-US/User Guide/Data integration/Common configuration/Add whitelist.md#) or security group of the target instance before using certain database instances.
-This article describes how to add a corresponding security group when you are using DataWorks \(formerly Data IDE\) in different regions.
+To ensure the databases security and stability, you must add IP addresses or IP segments for accessing the database to [Add whitelist](reseller.en-US/User Guide/Data integration/Common configuration/Add whitelist.md#) or security group of the target instance before using certain database instances.
+This article describes how to add a corresponding security group when you are using DataWorks \(formerly known as Data IDE\) in different regions.

 ## Add a security group {#section_djc_kj5_q2b .section}

--   If your data synchronization tasks run on your own ECS resource group, you should authorize your ECS resource group by adding its private/public IP and port to the ECS security group.
+-   If the data synchronization tasks runs on your ECS resource group, you must authorize the ECS resource group by adding the private/public IP address and port to the ECS security group.
--   If your data synchronization tasks run on the default resource group, you should add your security group based on your ECS machine region.
-For example, if your ECS is North China 2, you should add the security group based on North China 2 \(Beijing \): 2ze3236e8pcbxw61o9y0 and 1156529087455811, as shown in the following table.
+-   If the data synchronization tasks run on the default resource group, you should add the security group based on the ECS machine region.
+For example, if your ECS is in the North China 2 region, you should add the security group of North China 2 \(Beijing\): 2ze3236e8pcbxw61o9y0 and 1156529087455811, as shown in the following table.

     |Region|Authorization object|Account ID|
     |:-----|:-------------------|:---------|